jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.18 MaxAnisotropyDev

-Calculates the maximum anisotropy (directionality) in elevation deviation over a range of spatial scales..
+Calculates the maximum anisotropy (directionality) in elevation deviation over a range of spatial scales.

 *Parameters*: